geracismo/lessonHub/README.md

 School repetition web-service, include backend, frontend and android application. <br>

 Backend server communicate with clients in json (Google.Gson) format, it is based on jakarta servlet 5.0 and tomcat 10.0.17. <br>
-Frontend is developed in Vue.js and Jquery. <br>
+Frontend is developed in Vue.js, Jquery, Bootstrap 5.0. <br>
 Android application use Android.volley to send http request to server, and SharedPreferences to keep user logged. <br>

 <h2> Use case: </h2> <br>